Vishnuorton/AWS_project/readme.txt

 This repo contains terraform code for wordpress project with disaster recovery approach.

-In this project we create two instance  Production and  Disaster recovery instances.tywe run our application in production in case if our production server down.we have DR server that contain copy of production server application file so we get high availailty and disater recovery.
+In this project we create two instance  Production and  Disaster recovery instances.we run our application in production in case if our production server down.we have DR server that contain copy of production server application file so we get high availailty and disater recovery.